-The taxation of employees in the Netherlands consists of the levy of personal income tax and social insurance contributions, whereas the Dutch social security contributions consist of the national social insurance contributions and the employee social insurance contributions.
+The taxation of employees in the Netherlands consists of the levy of personal income tax and social insurance contributions, as the Dutch social security contributions consist of national and employee social insurance contributions.

-The (designated) employer has a withholding obligation for taxes due over the employee’s salary (wage tax) and the social security contributions which become due over the employee's salary.
+The (designated) employer has a withholding obligation for taxes due over the employees' salary (wage tax) and the social security contributions that become due over the employees' salary.

-The national social insurance contributions are basically due by every Dutch individual tax payer, regardless the nature of the income.
-The levy of the national social insurance contributions is integrated in the income tax and wage tax levy.
+The national social insurance contributions are due by every Dutch individual taxpayer, regardless of income, and are integrated into the income and wage tax levy.

-The employee social insurance contributions are only due by employer (and for a small part by the employee) on account of qualifying employment income.
-The levy of the employee insurance contributions is separated from the levy of income tax, with its own taxable basis and rates.
+The employee social insurance contributions are only due by the employer (and for a small part by the employee) on account of qualifying employment income.
+The levy of the employee insurance contributions is separated from the income tax with its taxable basis and rates.

-For employees who are temporarily assigned to the Netherlands an exemption from the Dutch social insurance system may apply by virtue of applicable treaties and/or EU regulations.
+Employees temporarily assigned to the Netherlands may get an exemption from the Dutch social insurance system under applicable treaties and EU regulations.

-In the Netherlands, the personal income tax year is equal to the calendar year.
+In the Netherlands, the personal income tax year is the same as the calendar year.

-Whether a taxpayer is considered a resident or a non-resident taxpayer, is based on actual facts and circumstances.
-The center of vital life interests is decisive in this respect.
-All circumstances are taken into account, such as where the individual has a residency, and where the direct family resides.
-The Netherlands do not have a physical days of presence test in this respect, however physical presence can also be taken into account as part of the total facts and circumstances to be considered in order to determine residency.
+Whether a taxpayer is considered a resident or a non-resident taxpayer is based on facts and circumstances.
+The center of vital life interests is decisive in this respect and circumstances as where the individual has residency and where the direct family resides.
+In this respect, the Netherlands does not have a physical day of presence test, but it may be considered part of the facts and circumstances to determine residency.

 Resident individuals are subject to individual income tax over their worldwide income.
-Income earned outside the Netherlands may qualify for an exemption by virtue of applicable tax treaties or the Dutch unilateral rules for the avoidance of double taxation.
+Income earned outside of the Netherlands may qualify for an exemption by applicable tax treaties or the Dutch unilateral rules on double taxation.

-Special rules apply to certain categories of tax payers like for instance sportsmen or artists.
+Special rules apply to some categories of taxpayers, such as sportsmen or artists.

-A non-resident taxpayer earning certain Dutch source income can under certain stringent conditions opt for the status of resident tax payer.
-Usually this is done to qualify for personal allowances and deduction of certain expenses which are generally not availble for non-resident tax payers.
+A non-resident taxpayer earning a certain Dutch source income can opt for the status of a resident taxpayer under certain stringent conditions.
+This is done to qualify for personal allowances and deduction of certain expenses generally unavailable for non-resident taxpayers.

-Under most tax treaties a foreign employee who is assigned to the Netherlands by a foreign employer is exempt from Dutch income tax/wage tax if the employee's working days in the Netherlands do not exceed 183 days in a tax year.
+Under most tax treaties, a foreign employee assigned to the Netherlands by a foreign employer is exempt from Dutch income tax/wage tax if the employee's working days in the Netherlands do not exceed 183 days in a tax year.
 This rule generally does not apply if the foreign employee has a Dutch employer.
-Special rules apply for foreign based employment agencies.
+Special rules apply to foreign-based employment agencies.

 Income taxation per "box"

-Box 1: taxable income from work and home; this is taxable against progressive tax rates, see further under box-1-the-income-from-labor-and-main-residence-box-1, and under Dutch tax rates for individuals.
+Box 1: taxable income from work and home; this is taxable against progressive tax rates.
+See box-1-the-income-from-labor-and-main-residence-box-1 and Dutch tax rates for individuals.

-Box 2: taxable income from substantial shareholdings; this is taxable against fixed rate over actual income from the shares, see further under box-2-income-from-substantial-shareholdings-, and under Dutch tax rates for individuals.
+Box 2: taxable income from substantial shareholdings; this is taxable against a fixed rate over actual income from the shares, see under box-2-income-from-substantial-shareholdings-, and under Dutch tax rates for individuals.

-Box 3: income from savings and portfolio investments; this is taxable against a fixed rate, over fictitious income calculated as percentage of the total value less allocable debt, see further box-3-the-income-from-savings-and-investments-inkomen-uit-sparen-en-beleggen, and under Dutch tax rates for individuals.
+Box 3: income from savings and portfolio investments; this is taxable against a fixed rate, over fictitious income calculated as a percentage of the total value less allocable debt.
+See box-3-the-income-from-savings-and-investments-inkomen-uit-sparen-en-beleggen and under Dutch tax rates for individuals.

 Each form of income is taxed in one box only.
-For example, all elements of employment income - for example, salary, bonus, company car and benefits in kind - are subject to income tax in Box 1.
+For example, all elements of employment income - such as salary, bonus, company car, and benefits in kind - are subject to income tax in Box 1.
 There is supposed to be no double taxation.
-If the income in one box is negative, this can in most cases not be offset against positive income in another box.
-However, it is in principle possible to offset the negative amount against a positive income in the same box in past or future years.
+If the income in one box is negative, this cannot be offset against positive income in another.
+However, it is possible to offset the negative amount against a positive income in the same box in past or future years.

-For information about the applicable rates, please consult our publication Dutch tax rates for individuals.
+For applicable rates, please consult our publication, Dutch Tax Rates for Individuals.

 Wage tax or wage withholding tax ('Loonheffing') is an advance payment for the individual income tax.
 Wage tax and national social insurance contributions ('volksverzekeringen') are levied jointly on income from employment.

-The rates are progressive and depending on the bracket of income.
-For the rates we kindly refer to the page The withholding tables in the Netherlands.
-Wage tax rates are basically equal to individual income tax rates, although through the much broader taxable basis of the income tax the ultimate effective rates may deviate.
-For many individuals the wage tax is however a final tax.
+The rates are progressive and depend on the bracket of income.
+We kindly refer to the page The withholding tables in the Netherlands.
+Wage tax rates are equal to individual income tax rates, although, through the much broader taxable basis of the income tax, the ultimate effective rates may deviate.
+For many individuals, the wage tax is final.

-Depending on the level of income from employment and other criteria, individuals may have the legal obligation to file an income tax return.
-The filing of a tax return is followed by the issuance of a tax assessment in which the wage tax already paid is offset against the final income tax liability.
+Depending on the (level of) income from employment and other criteria, individuals may have the legal obligation to file an income tax return.
+The filing of a tax return is followed by a tax assessment in which the wage tax already paid is offset against the final income tax liability.

 In addition to the national social insurance contributions that form part of the lowest income tax rate, social security contributions ('werknemersverzekeringen') on employment income are payable by employers.
-The contributions are calculated on gross salaries (with a maximum amount), less pensions premiums withheld and adjusted for some technical differences with the income for tax purposes.
+The contributions are calculated on gross salaries (with a maximum amount), fewer pension premiums withheld and adjusted for some technical differences with the income for tax purposes.

-The rates for the employee insurances are partly dependent on the line of business of the company.
-For more information please consult The Dutch employees social security insurances.
+The rates for employee insurance are partly dependent on the business.
+For more information, please consult The Dutch employee's social security insurance.

-The Dutch tax system provides for a special incentive for foreign employees who are assigned to the Netherlands.
-In essence, the incentive allows the employer to pay the employee a tax free allowance up to 30% of gross salary.
-For more information about this incentive we refer to our publication Expatriate incentive: the 30% regulation.
+The Dutch tax system provides a special incentive for foreign employees assigned to the Netherlands.
+The incentive allows the employer to pay the employee a tax-free allowance of up to 30% of gross salary.
+For more information about this incentive, we refer to our publication Expatriate Incentive: the 30% Regulation.

-The Dutch tax system provides special rules for the treatment of (foreign) employee stock option plans.
+The Dutch tax system provides special rules for (foreign) employee stock option plans.

-Where it comes down to, is that employee options are considered to be part of the employee's taxable wages.
-In most cases the employer has a withholding obligation, even if the options are granted by another (group) company.
-Special rules apply for determining against which value and exactly at what moment the options are taxed.
+Employee options are considered part of the employee's taxable wages.
+In most cases, the employer has a withholding obligation, even if the options are granted by another (group) company.
+Special rules apply for determining against which value and at what moment the options are taxed.

 For more information about this subject, we refer to the page The taxation of employee stock options in the Netherlands.

 We provide HR assistance and payroll services to employers with an international workforce.
-We can also assist with the preparation of the Dutch income tax return of Dutch employees, and handle the associated compliance.
-Most of this work is done on the basis of fixed price lists.
+We can also assist with preparing the Dutch income tax return of Dutch employees and handle the associated compliance.
+Most of this work is done based on fixed price lists.